Elective Course Work

 Delineates principles that form the basis for understanding how metal ions function in biology.
 Examples chosen from recent literature on a range of topics, including the global biogeochemical cycles of the elements; choice, uptake and assembly of metal-containing units; structure, function and biosynthesis of complex metallocofactors; electron-transfer and redox chemistry; atom and group transfer chemistry; protein tuning of metal properties; metalloprotein engineering and design; and applications to diagnosis and treatment of disease.

-Provides an overview of the core principals of chemistry that underlie biological systems.
-Students expore research topics and methods in chemical biology by participating in laboratory rotations, then present on experiemnts performed during each rotation.
-Intended for first-year graduate students with a strong interest in biological chemistry.
+Provides an overview of the core principles of chemistry that underlie biological systems.
+Students explore research topics and methods in chemical biology by participating in laboratory rotations, then present on experiments performed during each rotation.
+Intended for first-year graduate students with a strong interest in chemical biology.

 Biochemical properties of bacteria and other microorganisms that enable them to grow under a variety of conditions.
 Interaction between bacteria and bacteriophages.
 Genetic and metabolic regulation of enzyme action and enzyme formation.
 Structure and function of components of the bacterial cell envelope.
 Protein secretion with a special emphasis on its various roles in pathogenesis.
 Additional topics include bioenergetics, symbiosis, quorum sensing, global responses to DNA damage, and biofilms.
 Students taking the graduate version are expected to explore the subject in greater depth.